EncodePanda/event_store_evaluation/README.md

     If you are Event Sourcing a domain model a stream would equate to an aggregate."
     -- Event Store Documentation

-Sample event is described in a file sample_event.txt and looks like this:
+Sample event is are available in a files john_event.txt and jane_event.txt.
+They look like this:

 ```
 [